mrapczynski/fhda-luminis-owa-sso-adapter/README.md

 ### Step 2 - Configure the Application

-The adapter can be configured for your OWA installation by editing the four context parameters in src/main/java/webapp/WEB-INF/web.xml
+The adapter can be configured for your OWA deployment by editing the four context parameters in src/main/java/webapp/WEB-INF/web.xml

 | Context Parameter | Value |
 | ----------------- | ----- |